nmkzzztos/firmware_vault_documentation/docs/Introduction.md

 ## Frontend

-* To simplify user interactions, a simple web UI is provided.
+* To simplify user interactions, a reworked web UI is provided.
 * It can be viewed by visiting port 80 (HTTP) of the host the system is running on.
-* From here, the user can run non-editing SQL queries, view the analysis jobs and the test results, as well as create new analysis jobs.
+* From here, the user can interact with the three main parts that make the UI; [Data Explorer](https://nmkzzztos.github.io/firmware_vault_documentation/docs/Frontend/data-explorer), [Firmware Vault](https://nmkzzztos.github.io/firmware_vault_documentation/docs/Frontend/firmware-vault) and [Overview](https://nmkzzztos.github.io/firmware_vault_documentation/docs/Frontend/overview).

 ## Analysis Engine